bvalarezo/rootkit/README.md

     $ ./driver hide bash

     NOTE: As is said above, there must be no files that are the same name as the process you want to hide in the current working directory.
+    The process name you want to hide must also not be a path to an existing file.
     Otherwise the driver will hide the file and not the process. e.g. if there is a file called bash  in cwd and you do ./driver hide bash, the bash file will be hidden and not the process.